smtilson/pp2-quiz-project/README.md

 - <a href="https://stackoverflow.com/questions/10436523/remove-a-long-dash-from-a-string-in-javascript">SO: special dash characters</a> <a name="so-dash-question"></a>
 - <a href="https://stackoverflow.com/questions/30358630/html-body-not-filling-complete-width-on-mobile-devices">SO: body width question</a> <a name="so-body-width-question"></a>
 - <a href="https://stackoverflow.com/questions/618089/can-i-insert-elements-to-the-beginning-of-an-element-using-appendchild">SO: insert element before</a>
-- <a href="https://stackoverflow.com/questions/196972/convert-string-to-title-case-with-javascript">SO: title case with JS</a> <!-- loose end need to add relevant attribution to code-->
+- <a href="https://stackoverflow.com/questions/196972/convert-string-to-title-case-with-javascript">SO: title case with JS</a>

 ### Slack
 - Daisy_mentor suggested the Wave tool, as well as making an empty span and populating it with feedback.